vitorstabile/vitorstabile/README.md

 I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute Centro Universitário FEI and currently doing a master's degree in software engineering at the University of Coimbra - Department of Informatics Engineering, expected to finish at the end of 2023.

-Experience as a Java Developer, using Spring Boot as a FrameWork and Integration Developer using Third-Partie Middleware such as WSO2 EI and WSO2 SI, Java 8, MySQL, Message Queues (WSO2 Broker) and SOA and Event-Driven Architecture perspective.
+Experience as a Java Developer and Integration Developer, using Spring Boot as a Backend Framework, Apache Camel, WSO2 EI and WSO2 SI as a Integration Framework, MySQL and PostgreSQL as Database, Message Queues (WSO2 Broker and RabbitMQ) and SOA and Event-Driven Architecture perspective.

 Certification in: